fredp1edu/airline-survey_node/README.md

 Task 3: Import the carrierdata and set up tie between two collections.

 In the java servlet project, i uploaded to the db a 2897-name list of airline carriers, their names, codes, and base countries.
 After finding out the proper instructions online, uploading to MySQL took less than 3 minutes.
-But with mongodb, of course, obscure instructions, lacking in any adequate troubleshooting or what if protocols.
-A simple mongoimport may have worked just fine, but going to the Mongo Atlas (cloud) host may have been a big factor in why I kept getting all the errors.
+But with mongodb, of course, obscure instructions, lacking in any adequate troubleshooting or what-if protocols, the mongo import project didn't work out so well (it didn't work at all).
+A simple mongoimport to a local db may have worked just fine, but going to the Mongo Atlas (cloud) host may have been a big factor in why I kept getting all the errors.
--   i ended up taking the cvs file, breaking each column into arrays and merging them individually within the mongoose schema via a for loop
+-   i ended up taking the cvs file, breaking each column into its own 2897-element array and merging them individually within the mongoose schema via a for loop
--   I was able to have AJAX reach node to reach mongo database, do a regex search for the onekeyup character and return the data.
+-   I was able to have AJAX make a get request to node to reach mongo database, do a regex search for the onekeyup character input and return the data.
+The regex coding, once you found it on stackoverflow, is very clean coding, compared to the substring method used with java/mysql.
 I still have to do the following:
 --  Index the carrierName field in the collection (if that's necessary), or at least sort the output alphabetically (mongo) --  play around with the css to make the autocomplete box align better with the input doc on the form (looks awful right now)